diehlpk/diehlpk.github.io/cv/index.md

 ##### Publications

+###### In preparation
+1. Long term availability of raw experimental data in experimental fracture mechanics
+1. A review for benchmark experiments for validation of peridynamic models
+1. Extracting constitutive mechanical parameters in linear elasticity using the virtual fields method within the ordinary state-based peridynamic framework
+1. Hybrid image processing approach for crack area detection and tracking using Digital Image Correlation results
+1. Implementation of Peridynamics utilizing HPX - the C++ standard library for parallelism and concurrency

 ###### Journal articles
 1. M. Bußler, P. Diehl, D. Pflüger, S. Frey, F. Sadlo, T. Ertl, and M. A.